grate-driver/linux/Documentation/watch_queue.rst

     Notifications of this type indicate changes to mount attributes and the mount topology within the subtree at the indicated point.

+  * WATCH_TYPE_SB_NOTIFY

+    Notifications of this type indicate changes to superblock attributes and configuration and events generated within a superblock such as I/O errors, network status changes and out-of-space/out-of-quota errors.

 Event Filtering
 ===============